 Representative John Katko with Elise Stefanik and Richard Hanna visiting Fort Drum, New York.

-U.S. Representative John Katko is the lead Republican cosponsor of the Discharge Student Loans in Bankruptcy Act while its sponsor Representative John Delaney, a Democrat, initially introduced the bill in 2015.
+U.S. Representative John Katko is the lead Republican cosponsor of the Discharge Student Loans in Bankruptcy Act.
+Its main sponsor, Democratic Representative John Delaney, initially introduced the bill in 2015.

-One of the most popular efforts stems from Democratic Senator Elizabeth Warren who represents Massachusetts.
+One of the most popular efforts stems from Senator Elizabeth Warren (D-MA).
 She has introduced her Bank on Students Emergency Loan Refinancing Act numerous times, but thus far, she has been met with failure.
-If successful This policy is so popular that other state legislatures have attempted to implement their own refinancing policies; the legislatures in Minnesota and Virginia are two recent examples of these efforts.
+If successful, it would implement federal student loan refinancing.

 In fact, some congressional actions attempt to establish protections against social security garnishment among older student debtors.
 Other politicians have attempted to expand loan forgiveness stipulations and protections for borrowers who attended closed down for-profit colleges.

 Image Copyright © U.S. Army Fort Drum & 10th Mountain Division